p2panda/handbook/website/docs/03-networking/replication.md

   """
   a list of edges.
   """
-  edges: [EntryAndPayloadEdge]
+  edges: [EntryAndOperationEdge]
 }

 """
 An edge in a connection
 """
-type EntryAndPayloadEdge {
+type EntryAndOperationEdge {
   """
   the item at the end of the edge
   """